 During Debris Response, CrowderGulf will conduct an emergency "PUSH" of critical streets and roads sufficient to allow for the movement of emergency vehicles.
 "PUSH" crews can be on-site and working within hours of an event.
 City staff shall determine priorities for "PUSH" activities with primary emphasis on major thoroughfares.
-Multiple crews will be conducting emergency "PUSH" activities within twelve (12) hours of receipt of a Notice to Proceed.
+Multiple crews will be conducting emergency "PUSH" activities within 12 hours of receipt of a NTP.